This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 replication is fault tolerance.
 Servers and hard drives fail all the time, so having a copy of your data in more than

-one place can help improve availability.
 One option is to replicate data to a standby replica, which doesn’t serve

 any live traffic but can be swapped in quickly if the primary database goes down.
 Another option is to replicate data